 Will DJI drones Be Remotely Disabled?

-No. There is no technical or legal mechanism in place to disable drones already in circulation.
+No. There is no technical or legal mechanism to disable drones already in circulation.

 Does This Affect Drone Regulations Outside The U.S.?